 For video recording, the Canon EOS 90D comes with a 220,000-pixel AE Metering Sensor capability with 4k resolution at 30 frames per second.

-You will have a natural like Movie Servo Autofocus mode that will produce professional-level quality output.
-The subject tracking camera is perfect thanks to the dual Pixel CMOS Autofocus plus eye and face detection settings.
+You will have a natural Movie Servo Autofocus mode that will produce professional-level quality output.
+The subject tracking camera is perfect, thanks to the dual Pixel CMOS Autofocus plus eye and face detection settings.

 This makes the Canon EOS 90D a perfect camera for Music videos and short films.